PetArmor has a rich line of products covering flea, skin & coat, and home care. Here’s our take on their solutions.

 So, would we recommend the use of this spray?
 No. There are several ingredients that concern us, such as ketoconazole, methylisothiazolinone and sodium hydroxide (lye) for which there are mixed results about their safety.
 Also, there are other well-working products made from natural ingredients which you can find in our post on best ear cleaners.

-Note that not all cleaners are effective for ear bacterial or yeast infections.
+Note that not all cleaners are effective for ear bacterial or yeast infection.
 If you need something more than a general cleaner consult with a vet.

 Home and Carpet Spray